shery-dev/Tic-Tac-Toe-Python/README.md

 # 🎮 Tic Tac Toe in Python

 A fun and interactive **Tic Tac Toe** game built in Python 🐍 with a graphical interface.
-Play against another player on a visual game board instead of just the console.
+Play against another player on a visual game board instead of just the console..

 ---